DevTaube/Wein2D.js/README.md

    - int getMouseY() >> returns the mouse's position on the y-axis
    - boolean getMouseL() >> returns if the mouse's left button is being pressed
    - boolean getMouseR() >> returns if the mouse's right button is being pressed
-   - void getKey(keyID) >> returns if a certain key on the keyboard is being pressed
+   - boolean getKey(keyID) >> returns if a certain key on the keyboard is being pressed
        - valid key ID's:
          - Key.CTRL, Key.SHIFT, Key.SPACE, Key.BACKSPACE, Key.ENTER, Key.ALT, Key.ESC
          - Key.UP, Key.DOWN, Key.LEFT, Key.RIGHT